Introduction to Cloud TPU

 The TPU host streams data into an infeed queue.
 The TPU loads data from the infeed queue and stores them in HBM memory.
 When the computation is completed, the TPU loads the results into the outfeed queue.
 The TPU host then reads the results from the outfeed queue and stores them in the host's memory.

 Then, the TPU loads data from HBM memory.
-As each multiplication is executed, the result is be passed to the next multiply-accumulator.
+As each multiplication is executed, the result is passed to the next multiply-accumulator.
 The output is the summation of all multiplication results between the data and parameters.
 No memory access is required during the matrix multiplication process.

 As a result, TPUs can achieve a high-computational throughput on neural network calculations.